 I have to say it’s very confusing though at the station itself.
 I purchased the tickets online and when you arrive, you park down in a lot where you have at least a 10 to 15-minute walk to get to the station.
 Once you cross the bridge to the station however there is a bit of confusion as to where you show your tickets and make sure you get on the train.
 You don’t show your tickets or buy them from the actual train station office itself.

 There is a little hut just down from the main office where you have to go to show your tickets and make sure you can board but it doesn’t open until the trains arrive and are ready to board.
 I am sure this is because the volunteers (who are very pleasant) operate it and they are doing the best they can but it is confusing and when you have at least 100 odd people milling around (mostly tourists) there is no-one who you can ask to sort out tickets until the volunteers arrive.

-The Harry Potter trains from Grosmont run from March until November and they are an absolutely perfect way to see the North Yorkshire Moors and take in some of the best-preserved old railway stations in England.
+The Harry Potter train runs from Grosmont from March until November and they are an absolutely perfect way to see the North Yorkshire Moors and take in some of the best-preserved old railway stations in England.
 The trip begins at Grosmont Station and takes in Goathland, Newton Dale Halt and Levisham and the final stop is Pickering Station, then returning to Grosmont.

 The first stop from Grosmont is Hogsmeade, sorry Goathland Station.
 At this station, everyone jumps off the train to get those all-important I was there photos and generally stops at the station cafe for a bacon buttie and a cup of tea.